-While there are a great many books I’ve like, admired and enjoyed over the years, there are a few that left a long-lasting impression on me.
+While there are a great many books I’ve liked and admired over the years, it’s an exclusive club of books that left such a lasting memory that I revisit them again and again.
 I remember reading Mary Shelley’s Frankenstein for the first time and being blown away by the complexity of a story I had thought I knew.
 I was similarly engrossed and disturbed by the brilliance of Cormac McCarthy’s No Country for Old Men, a book that shows me something new each time I go back to it.
 And of course, anything by the great Elmore Leonard is a sure-fire winner for me.
-But there is one book I’ve returned to again and again, never tiring of it, never changing my opinion of it and always just enjoying the time I spend with it.
+But there is one book I’ve returned to more times than I can count, never tiring of it, never changing my opinion of it and always just enjoying the time I spend with it.
 The book is George V. Higgins’ The Friends of Eddie Coyle.